Developing a Reference Strategy That Includes the Web

 Non-library staff from member's organizations

-and help me with my study and I have time to take part in workshops and conferences and have success.
-This workshop is a follow-up to the two Locating & Evaluating Information on the Web courses.
+This workshop is a follow-up to the Locating & Evaluating Information on the Web courses.
 In this session, you’ll explore how to incorporate your knowledge of Web search tools into a reference strategy.
 A panel of librarians from academic, public and special libraries will share with you their experiences in making the transition to the Web, and how they developed a reference strategy that includes Web-based resources.
 Learn their evaluative strategies and walk-through real-life searches that they performed using online and traditional resources.

 is a librarian and President of the training firm, Information Age Consultants.
-She is the author of K-12 Resources on the Internet (Library Solutions Press, 1996) and co-author of using the WWW and Creating Homepages (Neal-Schuman, 1996).
-She is the “Surf For” columnist for School Library Journal, and serves as editor of the LITA newsletter.
+She is the author of K-12 Resources on the Internet (Library Solutions Press, 1996) and co-author of Using the WWW and Creating Homepages (Neal-Schuman, 1996).
+She is also the "Surf For" columnist for School Library Journal.
 Gail is a popular presenter throughout the United States and Canada.

 Reference librarians, administrators.
-Participants should have attended Locating & Evaluating Information on the Web workshops on May 6 and 13, or have equivalent knowledge of Web search tools and evaluation techniques.
+Participants should have attended either of the Locating & Evaluating Information on the Web workshops on September 24 and October 15, or have equivalent knowledge of Web search tools and evaluation techniques.